0xdayu/TCP-IP/TCP/README.md

 	*	Data sending: this thread only starts to send data if and only if there is some data in sending buffer or receiving data, which means it needs to reply ACK.
 Otherwise, wait there.
 It is created after setting established state.

-	*	Connect or teardown timeout: in the each state of three-shake or teardown, it will set timeout thread once sending out SYN or FIN segment.
+	*	Connect or teardown timeout: in the each state of three-way handshake or teardown, it will set timeout thread once sending out SYN or FIN segment.
 After changing state, it will be cancelled.

 	*	Data sending timeout: similar to connect or teardown timeout thread, this thread is created after setting established state.
 It will wait for some time after sending some segments.
 Once receiving data, the timeout is reset.
 Otherwise, it is fired and sends all the flight data under sliding window size.